meshplay/meshplay/docs/pages/project/contributing/contributing-model-components.md

 `ui:field`: The name of a custom field
 `classNames`: The class names to put on the component

-Meshery UI uses the `react-jsonschema-form` library to render forms.
+Meshplay UI uses the `react-jsonschema-form` library to render forms.
 See the [RJSF documentation](https://rjsf-team.github.io/react-jsonschema-form/docs/) for more information.

 #### Customize Component Visual Representation

-Meshery contributors who want to customize the visual representation of a Meshery component can do so by modifying the component's metadata.
+Meshplay contributors who want to customize the visual representation of a Meshplay component can do so by modifying the component's metadata.
 This metadata includes fields for specifying the component's:

 * **SVG**: The SVG file used to represent the component visually.
 * **Primary Color**: The primary color used for the component in hex format.